 The added flexibility that can make a weekly budget appealing also could make it easier for some individuals and households to be tempted off course — especially when it comes to discretionary spending.
 Telling yourself that you’ll spend less “next week” to justify getting what you want right now could become a habit.
 An important part of successful budgeting is sticking to the budget.

 With that in mind, you might want to tuck each week’s discretionary money into an envelope …and when it’s gone, it’s gone.
-Using a tracking app to keep track of your expenses on your phone or tablet also could help.
+Using a budgeting app to keep track of your expenses on your phone or tablet also could help.

 Recommended: Envelope Budgeting Method